adoptium/temurin-build/README.md

 build jobs used for building Adopt OpenJDK binaries.
 1. The `docker` folder contains tools for generating dockerfiles which can be used as part of building OpenJDK inside a Docker container.
 1. The `git-hg` folder has now been moved to it's own seperate repository.
-See [openjdk-mirror-scripts](https://github.com/AdoptOpenJDK/openjdk-mirror-scripts).
+See [openjdk-mirror-scripts](https://github.com/adoptium/mirror-scripts).
 1. The `mercurial-tags/java-tool` folder contains scripts for TODO.
-1. The `pipelines` folder has now been moved to a seperate repo: <https://github.com/AdoptOpenJDK/ci-jenkins-pipelines>.
+1. The `pipelines` folder has now been moved to a seperate repo: <https://github.com/adoptium/ci-jenkins-pipelines>.
-1. The `sbin` folder contains the scripts that actually build (AdoptOpenJDK).
+1. The `sbin` folder contains the scripts that actually build (Temurin).
 `build.sh` is the entry point which can be used stand alone but is typically called by the `native-build.sh` or `docker-build.sh` scripts (which themselves are typically called by `makejdk-any-platform.sh`).